josericardo-fo/josericardo-fo/README.md

 ###

-- 🦾 A passionate Data Science enthusiast from Brazil.
+- 🦾 A passionate Artificial Intelligence engineer from Brazil.
-- 🌱 Currently studying Artificial Intelligence at the Federal University of Goiás (UFG), the first bachelor's degree in AI in Latin America.
+- 🌱 Currently studying AI at the Federal University of Goiás (UFG), the first bachelor's degree in AI in Latin America.
-- 🤖 Working on Data Analytics, Machine Learning and NLP projects.
+- 🤖 Working on NLP, Speech, Machine Learning and Data Analytics projects.
 - 🕹️ Also translating [PokéRogue](https://github.com/pagefaultgames/pokerogue), an open-source fangame, into Brazilian Portuguese.

 ###